Celtic Rewilding: Reintroduction of the European pond turtle

-The organisation is pursuing the re-establishment of the European pond turtle, as a flagship species reintroduction in the face of climate change and the growing popularity of rewilding.
-Surviving until the Neolithic, this chelonian qualifies as a native British species as evidenced by fossils and sedaDNA analysis, however, it most likely went extinct due to a combination of climatic deterioration, habitat destruction and hunting.
-With a warming climate, the reintroduction would serve as a case-study example of the growing popularity of assisted colonisation as a way of mitigating the effects of climate change on wildlife populations.
+The organisation is pursuing the trail and scientific investigation of a re-establishment of the European pond turtle, as a flagship species reintroduction in the face of climate change and the growing popularity of rewilding.
+Surviving until the Neolithic, this chelonian qualifies as a native British species as evidenced by fossils and sedaDNA analysis, however, it most likely became extinct due to a combination of climatic deterioration, habitat destruction and hunting.
+With a warming climate, the trial could serve as a case-study example of the growing popularity of assisted colonisation as a way of mitigating the effects of climate change on wildlife populations.
 By moving a species with its climate envelope, biodiversity loss can be mitigated.
 This is not the first example of a reintroduction where a species, nor even a chelonian, has been re-established in an area last inhabited in prehistoric times: the Bolson tortoise has been reintroduced to its Pleistocene range in the south-east USA where it was extirpated for 13,000 years.

-The first step in the reintroduction of the European pond turtle, is the creation of a large (3.5 ha), naturalistic enclosure similar to the reintroduction of the Bolson tortoise to the USA, as this helps to 'heft' females to a nesting location, building site fidelity.
+The first step in the trial of the European pond turtle, is the creation of a large (3 ha), naturalistic enclosure similar to the reintroduction of the Bolson tortoise to the USA, as this helps to 'heft' females to a nesting location, building site fidelity.
 European pond turtles are very faithful to nesting locations.
-Celtic Rewilding have worked with the University of Cambridge to develop a project feasibility study for the restoration of this species.
-They propose a trial release into a fenced area to investigate the impact (positive or negative) on native species and the incubation success of the turtle, somewhere in the East Anglian Broads, Brecks or Fens.
+Celtic Rewilding have worked with the University of Cambridge and Swansea University to develop a project feasibility study for the restoration of this species.
+They propose a trial release into a fenced area to investigate the impact (positive or negative) on native species and the incubation success of the turtle.
+This enclosure has been built at the Westacre Estate within and near to the East Anglian Broads, Brecks, and Fens.
 There, it is climatically suitable and close to East Wretham, where the turtle fossils were discovered in 1836 and subsequently described by Alfred Newton.
 The enclosure will have several water bodies to allow the turtles' impact to be monitored and to investigate how successfully they can breed in the UK.
 A feasibility study has shown that the turtles could have the following positive impacts: